mvogiatzis/first-stories-twitter/README.md

 **To run the tweets crawler** type the following in the command line:
 `mvn compile exec:java -Dexec.classpathScope=compile -Dexec.mainClass=crawler.Crawler`

-**To compile and run the project in local mode**, type the following command while being on the project root directory
+**To compile and run the project in local mode**, type the following commands while being on the project root directory
+`mvn package`
 `mvn compile exec:java -Dexec.classpathScope=compile -Dexec.mainClass=trident.FirstStoryDetection`

 **To run in production cluster**, first package the code into a jar by running